 Minimum 16” negative offset rims

 There’s no doubt that 35” tires will totally transform the look and performance of your vehicle.
-There are however, a few pros and cons when doing this upgrade, which we’ll look at in more details next.
+There are, however, a few pros and cons when doing this upgrade, which we’ll look at in more detail next.

 Are 33-Inch Tires the same as 285’s (Metric Vs MM)

 As mentioned, 285 and 33 are referring to two completely different measurements. .
 Metric tire sizes can be a bit more complicated when it comes to understanding what size they really are.

 Because each tire manufacturer uses their own molds, and there’s no set industry pattern, the 285/75/16 is usually the accepted metric size for 33’s, even though the physical diameter of the tire can vary from manufacturer to manufacturer.
 Two different 285’s can actually vary in true diameter.
 Meaning some are smaller than 33″ and some are larger, depending on the brand.
 This means a 33-inch tire can be wider by 11 1/2 or 12 1/2 inches in width.

 One way to find out the exact diameter of a tire is by going to the tire manufacturer’s website and checking the manufacturing specs on that specific tire and then comparing “apples with apples”.

 f you want to fit a larger 33” tire without a suspension lift, there is some modification needed.
 The Ranger T6 crash bars protrude from the wheel well and the bigger 285/70/17 tire makes contact.
 These will need to be removed/modified first so as not to damage the new tires.
 They are quite a PITA to remove so be prepared.
 Once removed, and a 20+ offset aftermarket wheel is fitted you should be able to get the 33” tires to fit comfortably.

 33-inch tires can be fitted to a stock Jeep Wrangler JK, but with minimum clearance on the front bumper and not enough clearance for full articulation off-road.